Cylindrical Martingale-Valued Measures, Stochastic Integration and SPDEs: Introduction

 The construction and study of properties of the quadratic variation for a cylindrical martingale-valued measure is carried out in Section \ref{sectQuadraticVariation}.
 We start in Section \ref{subsectDefiQuadraVariation} with the definition of a quadratic variation.
-Since our definition of cylindrical martingale-valued measure encloses both the concept of cylindrical martingale and of martingale-valued measure, we found convenient to formulate our definition of quadratic variation as a supremum of a family of measures (see Section \ref{sectPreliminars}).
-This follows what is done by Veraar and Yaroslavtsev in \cite{VeraarYaroslavtsev:2016}, but taking this family of measures as the intensity measures (defined in Section \ref{sectHilbertMartValuedMeasures}) for the real-valued martingale-valued measures $(M(t,A)(x^*): t \geq 0, A \in \mathcal{A})$, where $x^{*} \in X^{*}$ (see Definition \ref{defiQuadraticVariation} for further details).
+Since our definition of cylindrical martingale-valued measure encloses both the concept of cylindrical martingale and of martingale-valued measure, we found it convenient to formulate our definition of quadratic variation as a supremum of a family of measures (see Section \ref{sectPreliminars}).
+This follows what is done by Veraar and Yaroslavtsev in \cite{VeraarYaroslavtsev:2016} (there for cylindrical square-integrable martingales with continuous paths), but taking this family of measures as the intensity measures (defined in Section \ref{sectHilbertMartValuedMeasures}) for the real-valued martingale-valued measures $(M(t,A)(x^*): t \geq 0, A \in \mathcal{A})$, where $x^{*} \in X^{*}$ (see Definition \ref{defiQuadraticVariation} for further details).

 Our definition allows the existence of several quadratic variation processes.
 In order to establish sufficient conditions for uniqueness, we introduce the sequential boundedness property on the family of intensity measures $(\nu_{x^*}: x^* \in X^*)$ for $M(t,A)(x^*)$ (Definition \ref{defiQuadraticVariation}).
 This property helps us to obtain a unique simple expression for our quadratic variation $\operQuadraVari{M}$, as a supremum of measures on a countable and dense collection of elements in the unit sphere of $X^*$ (see Theorems \ref{theoSuffiCondiExistQuadraVariat} and \ref{theoUniquenessQuadraticVariation}).
 The sequential boundedness property is obtained in a natural way in the case of cylindrical martingales with continuous paths (see Example \ref{examCylinMartinContPaths}), thus, generalizing the work in \cite{VeraarYaroslavtsev:2016} for this case.
 Moreover, the sequential boundedness property is a weaker condition than the uniform continuity of the family of intensity measures (see Proposition \ref{propUniformUCPImpliesWeakBoundedness}).